Glans penis: Foreskin

+Foreskin retraction series: Top left fully relaxed to fully retracted exposing the glans penis on the bottom right.

 The glans is completely or partially covered by a double-layered fold of skin, known as the foreskin.
 In adults, glans exposure can be easily achieved by manual retraction of the foreskin and sometimes automatically during erection.
 The degree of automatic foreskin retraction varies considerably depending on the foreskin length.
 The foreskin can be characterized as long when the preputial orifice extends beyond the glans during erection, or medium when the orifice is located around the meatus.
 The primary purpose of the foreskin is considered to be the covering of the glans and the urinary meatus, while also maintaining the mucosa in a moist environment.

-Foreskin rectractability gradually increases with age.
-In infancy the foreskin is fused to the glans.
-It remains non-retractable in early childhood and it continues to be tight during preadolescence.
-The skin begins to loosen up significantly during puberty allowing the glans to be completely exposed when needed.
+Foreskin retractability gradually increases with age.
+In infancy, the foreskin is fused to the glans.
+It remains non-retractable in early childhood.
+It tightens during preadolescence.
+The skin begins to loosen up significantly during puberty, allowing the glans to be completely exposed when needed.
 By the age of eighteen, most boys will have a fully retractable foreskin.

-In some cases, for cultural, medical, or prophylactic reasons, some men undergo circumcision or were circumcised as infants, a procedure in which the foreskin is partially or completely removed from the penis.
-The glans of circumcised men remains fully exposed and dry.
-Several studies have suggested that, generally, the glans of both circumcised and uncircumcised penises are equally sensitive.
+The glans on a circumcised penis remains fully exposed and dry.
+Generally, studies suggest that the glans remains equally sensitive in circumcised and uncircumcised penises.